-In this system, series of pipes are placed adjacent to the fish tank.
+In this system, a series of pipes are placed adjacent to the fish tank.
 In this case, the plants are placed into the holes in these pipes.
 The water in the pipes moves very slowly allowing the plants to access the nutrients.
 The water is pumped back into the fish tank after reaching the end of the pipes.
 However, an extra filtration system is needed to remove biological waste and solid from the water before it is returned to the fish tank.

 This system is very efficient, but it does not support heavy plants such as cucumbers and tomatoes.
 Therefore, it is ideal for cultivating leafy vegetables that are lightweight and have small root systems.

 Aquaponics farming has gained popularity in most parts of the world.
 Most of the traditional farming systems introduce harmful chemicals into our food supplies.
-In this case, Aquaponics is a great way to achieve a sustainable food production.
-The crops grown using Aquaponics system are not only safe, but they also mature faster with higher yields.
+In this case, Aquaponics is a great way to achieve sustainable food production.
+The crops grown using an aquaponics system are not only safe, but they also mature faster with higher yields.
 Besides, Aquaponics systems are inexpensive to build and will save you a lot of money in the long run.